valle3011/SFX-Helper-for-Krita/README.md

 **Reset layout** restores the defaults.
 Your choices are remembered across restarts.
 The docker is in a scroll area, so hiding or resizing parts never clips anything.

+The docker also **adapts to the dock width** (like TypeR): drag the dock narrower or wider and the controls follow.
+The font dropdown and the rule / suggestion buttons no longer force a fixed wide minimum — long rule labels are shortened (the full text stays in the tooltip), so a narrow dock stays usable.

 ---